 However, these people willfully forget that when they were younger, older generations said very similar things about them — not about digital habits per se, but about their lifestyle choices and other behaviors.
 Technically, it all comes down to the same thing.

 In fact, this has been a trend throughout history — we can actually trace instances back through the centuries.
 As a rule, each older generation thinks the youngest generation is the worst yet.
-Today the culprit may be smart phones, but in the past it was cinema, chess, waltz, and even umbrellas.
+Today, the culprit may be smartphones, but in the past, it was cinema, chess, waltz, and even umbrellas.

 Digital Habit Examples of Successful People